aakbarkhan/newsfeed/README.md

 Features:

 Fetches live news data from RSS/XML feeds using Node.js.
-Converts and stores data in JSON format on GitHub as raw files.
+Converts and stores data in JSON format on GitHub.
 Frontend consumes and displays the data dynamically.
 Minimalistic architecture for efficient testing.
 Technologies Used: Node.js, JavaScript, HTML, CSS.